acheetham/inclusivedesign.ca/wp-content/plugins/role-scoper/readme.txt

 8. [View more screenshots](http://agapetry.net/news/introducing-role-scoper/)

 == Changelog ==

+= 1.3.63 - 15 Oct 2013 =
+* Compat : Eyes Only User Access Shortcode (requires v 1.6)

+= 1.3.62 - 20 Sep 2013 =
+* Fixed : File Filtering did not work on new Multisite installations or those with ms-files.php usage disabled (since WP 3.5.1)
+* Fixed : With File Filtering enabled, direct url access to some filenames with hyphens was improperly blocked
+* Fixed : Multisite - Users with no role on a site could not read public posts
+* Fixed : Multisite - Network-wide groups setting available in individual site admin when not activated network-wide
+* Fixed : Default Private option forced drafts into private publishing
+* Fixed : Comment notification emails were blocked in some situations
+* Fixed : Fatal error on Edit User / Edit Group screen in some situations
+* Fixed : Hidden Content Teaser caused posts to be shown as uncategorized
+* Fixed : Disabling "Include Private Pages in listing" option did not suppress them from get_pages() results for Administrators
+* Fixed : On network installations, Network Groups setting was improperly applied if RS was not activated network-wide
+* Fixed : PHP Warning for missing index 'plugin_page'
+* Fixed : PHP Warnings on bulk role edit screens in some situations
+* Fixed? : RS Role Defintions could not be modified on some installations
+* Change : Allow private posts could not be added to nav menus
+* Compat : WP 3.6 - Nav Menu Manager role assignments
+* Compat : Revisionary - fatal error for undefined class RevisionaryAdminHardway under some configurations
+* Compat : Relevanssi - user pages and category pages were blocked from search results
+* API : Support required_operation argument in query_posts().
+Pass post_type and required_operation=read for front end admin-ajax queries.
+* Perf : Slow post queries due to content date limits clause, even if Role Content Date Limits were disabled
+* Change : Notice about RS development and support winding down; availability of RS Migration Advisor and Press Permit Core plugins
+* Feature : Support installation of RS Migration Advisor plugin
+* Change : About screen content
+* Change : Eliminated remote call to agapetry.net for consulting status
+* Change : Eliminated agapetry.net version update check
+* Change : RS Options screen - popup plugin info box for Revisionary

+= 1.3.61 - 26 Apr 2013 =
+* Fixed : If a custom post type is hierarchical, non-Administrators could not create new post if "Lock Top Pages" enabled for any roles
+* Fixed : RS roles were ineffective in some situations
+* Fixed : Assignment of term to a Media item did not cause it to be included in get_terms query results
+* Fixed : Multisite - Database error under some configurations when deleting or removing a user
+* Fixed : Multisite - Database error under some configurations when viewing user profile
+* Fixed? : PHP warning "mysql_real_escape_string() expects parameter 1 to be string" on post creation / update, under some configurations
+* Fixed : PHP warnings on activation
+* Lang : Dropped Italian translation due to reported inaccuracy

+= 1.3.60 - 23 Jan 2013 =
+* Fixed : Non-Administrators could not edit posts unless create_posts capability is defined for post type and included in their role (since 1.3.58)

+= 1.3.59 - 14 Dec 2012 =
+* Fixed : Could not add/edit media library items on WP 3.5 (since 1.3.58)

+= 1.3.58 - 12 Dec 2012 =
+* Compat : WP 3.5 - Custom posts could not be created or edited when post type enabled for RS filtering
+* Compat : WP 3.5 - edit_posts capability was required to access Edit menu for any post type
+* Compat : WP 3.5 - Support usage of the new create_posts capability (new checkbox in Roles > Options > Features > Content Maintenance)
+* Fixed : Posts were unreadable if associated with a taxonomy which has no terms, under some configurations
+* Fixed : RS Roles assigned to [Anonymous] group were ineffective
+* Fixed : XML-RPC post editing by users who are not sitewide Editors failed or caused categories to be dropped
+* Fixed : Multisite: when activated on a single site but not network activated, some RS options could not be edited

+= 1.3.57 - 10 Oct 2012 =
+* Fixed : Fatal error on first-time installation (Call to undefined function cr_role_caps)
+* Fixed : XML-RPC publishing error with Windows Live Writer, under some configurations
+* Fixed : XML-RPC connection failure with some external apps (including Lightbox NGG Exporter)
+* Fixed : RS Roles and Restrictions were not effective for post types or taxonomies with long names (>13 characters for Private Reader role, 20 to 24 for others)
+* Fixed : Default Roles were not assigned when post was created by a non-Editor
+* Fixed : Incorrect comment counts for non-Editors
+* Fixed : PHP 5.4 - warning "Creating default object from empty value" on front end access (sporadically or when internal cache not enabled)
+* Fixed : PHP warning for improper is_404() call
+* Fixed : Various PHP warnings
+* Change : If constant SCOPER_NO_HTACCESS is defined, eliminate all .htaccess file manipulations and rewrite rules insertions
+* Change : When deactivating or turning off file filtering, don't alter the .htaccess file if it does not contain a Role Scoper block
+* Compat : Relevanssi - teaser text always displayed for all search results (when Hidden Content Teaser enabled)
+* Compat : NextGen Gallery - Flash Uploader failure for non-Administrators
+* Compat : Revisionary - "Edit Pages" search results were displayed as uneditable under some configurations
+* Compat : Revisionary and other plugins which call users_who_can() - invalid empty array response under some configurations

+= 1.3.56 - 3 Aug 2012 =

+= WP 3.4 / PHP 5.4 =
+* Fixed : PHP 5.4 - warnings "Creating default object from empty value" (various symptoms including failed installations)
+* Fixed : WP 3.4 - stop using deprecated functions

+= Front End =
+* Feature : Filter post terms listing (function get_the_terms)
+* Fixed : Posts of inappropriate type were included in front-end posts listing under some configurations
+* Fixed : Calendar widget was not filtered

+= Category Roles / Media Upload =
+* Fixed : Files could not be uploaded when editing roles are category-specific
+* Fixed : When post authoring capabilities are from category role, files could not be uploaded to a new post prior to saving it
+* Fixed : Quick Press did not work when posting capabilities are via Category Role

+= Other Fixes =
+* Fixed : Other user's unattached uploads were always available in Media Library, regardless of RS option setting
+* Fixed : XML-RPC (ScribeFire) posting failure in some configurations, due to PHP warning
+* Fixed : SCOPER_NO_ATTACHMENT_COMMENTS constant definition was ineffective for Administrators
+* Fixed : If "Users CSV Entry" option enabled, Group Members could not be added via rs_group_members > edit
+* Fixed : Categories / terms were filtered even if removed from Realm > Taxonomy Usage
+* Fixed : Multisite - Database errors (usually non-displayed and harmless PHP warnings) on first access of any site following creation or RS install
+* Fixed : Database errors (usually non-displayed and harmless PHP warnings) on first-time RS installation

+= Links / Link Categories =
+* Fixed : Link Editor restrictions did not limit category selection
+* Fixed : Link Editor role did not permit viewing widget on front end
+* Fixed : Non-Editors could not see newly added link in link-manager.php until RS cache is flushed

+= Page Editing =
+* Feature : New option Roles > Options > Advanced > Page Structure > "no Page Parent filter", means anyone who can edit submit or publish a page can select any parent

+= Obscure Changes =
+* Feature : SCOPER_PUBLIC_ATTACHMENT_COMMENTS constant definition forces get_comments() inclusion of all comments on attachments to public posts (but not private posts)
+* Feature : SCOPER_AUTHORS_ASSIGN_ANY_ROLE constant definition allows authors to assign Editor role for their own posts
+* Fixed : Improper filtering of manually constructed post queries that have multiple WHERE clause criteria with one of the criteria "post_status ="

+= Plugin Compatibility =
+* Compat : Relevanssi - filtering failed due to modified plugin filter API in Relevanssi Free 2.9.15 and Premium 1.8
+* Compat : Relevanssi - PHP Warning for non-array under some conditions
+* Compat : WPML - improper comment filtering in wp-admin when WPML activated
+* Compat : CMS Page Tree View - could not create subpages based on propagating object roles
+* Advanced Custom Fields : ACF custom fields were not displed on term edit screen, RS roles and restrictions display wasted space
+* Subscribe2 : Subscription category selection checklist was not filtered

 = 1.3.55 - 22 Feb 2012 =
 * Feature : If jQuery is loaded on front end, hide titles of menus which have no readable items